 A Tribute to Randall Allen: A Harvest of Goodwill

 This is a collection of memories.
-I brainstormed all week and put down in words what I wanted to say to Randall Allen, but I probably wouldn’t have been able to make it through two sentences.
-And sometimes, when I get into that emotional place, the best thing to do is to get outside, regardless of the weather.
-This tribute paints a picture of a man whose generosity wasn’t just an act, but a state of being.
-If there were a stipulation to “No, the dead know nothing,” it would be; except at their memorial to hear their tributes.
+I brainstormed all week and put down in words what I wanted to say to Randall Allen (9/10/59—2/22/2026), but I probably wouldn’t have been able to make it through two sentences.
+And sometimes, when I get into that emotional place, the best thing I can do is to get outside, whatever the weather.
+This tribute paints a picture of a man whose generosity wasn’t just an act but a state of being.
+If there were a stipulation to “No, the dead know nothing,” it would be “except at their memorial to hear their tributes.”

 ○○○ A Tribute to Randall Allen: A Harvest of Goodwill ○○○